Storing whisky correctly

 - Aromas change

-- The cork dries out and becomes leaky.
+- Cork dries out and becomes leaky

-What happens at very low temperatures (below 10°C)?
+What happens at low temperatures (below 10°C)?

-- Aromas are "frozen" and do not develop.
+- Aromas are "frozen" and do not develop

 - Condensation can occur